 Some eyepieces are better than others when it comes to using a telescope with glasses.

-Summary on telescope viewing with glasses
+Summary of telescope viewing with glasses

 There’s no need to wear glasses if you have them for farsightedness or nearsightedness.

-So the options for using a telescope if you suffer astigmatism are to wear eyeglasses or toric contacts (or otherwise use TV Dioptrx correctors).
+Options for using a telescope if you suffer astigmatism are to wear eyeglasses or toric contacts (or otherwise use TV Dioptrx correctors).

 Long eye relief eyepieces are best if you need to wear glasses.